datastackacademy/deb-intro/deb/ch2/ep1/README.md

 DELETE FROM colors WHERE name = 'Pastel Green';
 ```

-The `DELETE` statment deletes **ALL** rows that match the `WHERE` condition.
+The `DELETE` statement deletes **ALL** rows that match the `WHERE` condition.
 As with `UPDATE`, this can be helpful when we want to remove multiple rows at once but can be very dangerous if our condition is too broad.

 ```sql
 -- you can also delete multiple rows at the same time with a broader condition that spans multiple rows